 In parallel with human oncology there are various treatment options that can be used alone or in combination.
 Such therapies include chemotherapy, radiation therapy, surgery, and immunotherapy.

-Chemotherapy: Chemotherapy is frequently used to treat cancer that has spread to other parts of the body, to treat cancer that cannot be treated with surgery or radiation therapy alone or when it may enhance the effectiveness of these treatments.
+Chemotherapy: Chemotherapy is frequently used to treat cancer that has spread to other parts of the body, to prevent or delay spread when there is a high risk of metastasis, to treat cancer that cannot be treated with surgery or radiation therapy alone or when it may enhance the effectiveness of these treatments.

 Radiation therapy: Like chemotherapy, radiation therapy can be dosed and delivered in multiple ways.
 There are protocols designed to palliative pain and clinical signs associated with the tumor and there are others with the goal of long term control.
 Our hospital is excited to be the first site in New England to offer stereotactic radiation therapy (SRT) on our new Varian TrueBeamTM system in addition to being first site that offered intensity modulated radiation therapy (IMRT).
 To learn more about the different types of radiation click here.